Pulsz Owner Yellow Social Interactive Invokes Class Action Waiver in Response to Demands for Arbitration

 Photo by Shutterstock/Lightspring

 Yellow Social Interactive (YSI) has told federal judges in Delaware that if its users feel they deserve compensation, they’ll have to seek it one by one.
-The owner of Pulsz social casino is invoking a class action waiver clause in its terms of use in response to demands for arbitration.
+The owner of Pulsz casino promo code is invoking a class action waiver clause in its terms of use in response to demands for arbitration.
 Christopher Ebersole of Ohio and Ashley Edwards of Georgia are each trying to collect compensation for their own losses and that of other users under their states’ respective gambling laws.

-Pulsz is one of several social casino apps offering real money prizes under US sweepstakes law.
+Pulsz is one of several new social casino offering real money prizes under US sweepstakes law.
 YSI and similar companies say these apps do not constitute gambling because the only tokens available for purchase are play money with no value.

 The companies also offer promotional reward tokens called Sweepstakes Coins with every purchase.
 Players can play casino games to increase their number of tokens before ultimately redeeming them for prizes.